y2khjh/test1/README.md

 === How to run ===

-php Main.php csvfile1 jsonfile2
+php Main.php fridge.csv recipes.js

-csvfile1 - fridge CSV data
+fridge.csv - fridge CSV data

-jsonfile2 - recipes JSON data
+recipes.js - recipes JSON data

-if csvfile1 and jsonfile2 not given, by default the program will use:
+if fridge.csv and recipes.js not given, by default the program will use:

 fridge.csv and recipes.js